NixOS/nix/doc/manual/source/command-ref/nix-store/realise.md

 Each of *paths* is processed as follows:

-- If the path leads to a [store derivation]:
+- If the path leads to a [derivation]:
-  1. If it is not [valid], substitute the store derivation file itself.
+  1. If it is not [valid], substitute the derivation file itself.
   2. Realise its [output paths]:
-    - Try to fetch from [substituters] the [store objects] associated with the output paths in the store derivation's [closure].
+    - Try to fetch from [substituters] the [store objects] associated with the output paths in the derivation's [closure].
       - With [content-addressed derivations] (experimental):
         Determine the output paths to realise by querying content-addressed realisation entries in the [Nix database].
     - For any store paths that cannot be substituted, produce the required store objects: